Security printing: Level 3 features

-Most central banks also implement so-called Level 3 features (L3) which are kept totally secret for their ingredients as well as their sophisticated measurement.
+Most central banks also implement so-called Level 3 (L3) security features which are kept totally secret for their ingredients as well as their sophisticated measurement.
 Such covert features may be embedded within the substrate and/or the printing ink and are not commercially available.
 They are the ultimate safeguard in banknote security and restricted to the use of central banks.
+The machine-readable M-Feature from Giesecke+Devrient is the worldwide leading L3 feature and currently used by more than 70 central banks and more than 100 billion banknotes in circulation.
+Other products are ENIGMA from De La Rue and Level III Authentication from Spectra Systems.